artefactual/archivematica-docs/user-manual/appraisal/appraisal.rst

 .. _adding_files_archivesspace:

-Adding Files to ArchivesSpace Resources and Starting SIPs
+Adding files to ArchivesSpace resources and starting SIPs
 ---------------------------------------------------------

 Transfer files in backlog can easily be associated with ArchivesSpace resources